syncfusion-content/wpf-docs/wpf/SfTreeGrid/Selection.md

 ## Change the checkbox column values based on row selection

-In treegrid, you can able to select multiple rows using [SelectionMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~SelectionMode.html)property.
+In treegrid, you can able to select multiple rows using [SelectionMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~SelectionMode.html) property.
 You can process the CheckBoxSelection using TreeGridCheckBoxColumn and a boolean property called `IsSelected` in Model.
 You can also select all the rows in treegrid by defining the CheckBox in header cell of GridCheckBoxColumn using `[GridColumn.HeaderTemplate](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~HeaderTemplateProperty.html)`.

 {% tabs %}
 {% highlight c# %}